QubesOS/qubes-doc/debugging/vm-interface.md

 QubesDB is also used to configure firewall in ProxyVMs.
 Each rule is stored as a separate entry, grouped on target VM:

-- `/qubes-firewall/TARGET_IP` - base tree under which rules are placed.
-All there rules there should be applied to filter traffic coming from `TARGET_IP`.
+- `/qubes-firewall/SOURCE_IP` - base tree under which rules are placed.
+All rules there should be applied to filter traffic coming from `SOURCE_IP`.
+This can be either IPv4 or IPv6 address.
 Dom0 will do an empty write to this top level entry after finishing rules update, so VM can setup a watch here to trigger rules reload.
-- `/qubes-firewall/TARGET_IP/policy` - default action if no rule matches:
+- `/qubes-firewall/SOURCE_IP/policy` - default action if no rule matches:
-`DROP` or `ACCEPT`.
+`drop` or `accept`.
-- `/qubes-firewall/TARGET_IP/NNNN` - rule number `NNNN` - decimal number,
+- `/qubes-firewall/SOURCE_IP/NNNN` - rule number `NNNN` - decimal number,
     padded with zeros.
 Se below for rule format.
 All the rules should be applied in order of rules implied by those numbers.
 Note that QubesDB itself does not impose any ordering (you need to sort the rules after retrieving them).
+The first rule has number `0000`.

 Each rule is a single QubesDB entry, consisting of pairs `key=value` separated by space.
 Order of those pairs in a single rule is undefined.
 QubesDB enforces